 5) Spreadsheets don’t provide an audit trail

 Did you know that you should keep a full audit trail for almost all HR decisions?
-Holiday, sickness, disciplinary, job titles.
+Holiday, sickness, disciplinary records, job titles.

 When an employee requests some time off, you should record at a minimum the following information: